maxrogovskoy/credit-cards-approval-supervised-ml/README.md

 # Credit Cards Approval Supervised ML
-Here is a simple project to predict if a credit card application will get approved using scikit-learn.
+Project's aim is to predict if a credit card application will get approved using scikit-learn.